dev-ritik/LoginAction/README.md

     * proceed with the following dependency:

 2. Dependency:
-    * Add the following dependency to your app's build.gradle file:
+  * Add the following dependency to your project's build.gradle file:

 ```groovy